 The Company expenses research and development costs as incurred.
-Research and development expenses, which consists primarily of third-party costs, were \$1.2 million, \$1.6 million and \$1.6 million for the years ended December 31, 2020, 2019 and 2018, respectively, and included in "General and administrative expenses" in the Consolidated Statements of Operations.
+Research and development expenses, which consists primarily of third-party costs, were \$1.8 million, \$1.2 million and \$1.6 million for the years ended December 31, 2021, 2020, and 2019, respectively, and are included in "General and administrative expenses" in the Consolidated Statements of Operations.